SurajKamal24/cloud-resume-api-challenge-gcp/README.md

         <version>1.0.0</version>
     </dependency>
     ```
   - Create a Main function and add the following code to invoke the cloud function.
+Change the `--target` and `--port` values as per your cloud function.
     ```
     Invoker.main(new String[] {
                 "--target", "demo.GetResumeData",